 Pictured above, is an up close picture of a weep hole from the view of inside the window track.
 You can notice a black rectangle with a tiny crack of daylight coming through in the middle.
 The black rectangle is actually a flap that allows water to exit, but not enter!
 This is the weep hole on a window at work!

 Keep in mind, there are different models of windows that use different weep hole methods rather than the above picture.
-Older model windows may not have weep holes at all.
-Feel free to comment below if you have a question about your home.
+Older model windows may not have weep holes at all while some other windows may just have an opening or slot to allow water to run out.

 If you are looking for other ways to prevent water intrusion read: How to Prevent Water Intrusion & Leaks.